Jeunese/jeunese.github.io/docs/style-guide.md

 ### Avoid subjective terms

+The aim is to be neutral but human.
+You can be conversational and human (for example, by using [contractions](https://jeunese.github.io/#/style-guide?id=contractions) and second person pronouns), whilst also being objective.

+Avoid over-promising.
+Say what something does, not how great it is.

+Say what something does, not how great it is.
+Value judgements such as "amazing", "easily", or "state of the art", common in marketing and sales language aren't appropriate for UX or technical writing because they:

+- Create a subjective rather than neutral or objective tone.
+- Are reliant on individual differences in perception that can be disagreed with.
+- Can result in over-promising and thus disappointment.

 Avoid resumé statements and claims that are subject to interpretation and could set users up for disappointment.
-Focus only on what the reader needs to know and let the reader decide for themselves how good (or bad) something is.
+Focus only on what the reader needs to know and let the reader decide for themselves how good or easy something is.

-- Don't use value judgements that are subject to indvidual differences in perception, like, "great" or "amazing".
-- Don't use marketing or sales terminology, like "easily" or "state of the art".

 |Avoid | Use instead| Exceptions|
 |---|---|---|